VDA5050/VDA5050/VDA5050_EN.md

 These scenarios are shown in Figure 8 and described below.

-#### 6.6.4.1 Vehicle gets a malformed new order
+#### 6.6.4.1 Mobile robot gets a malformed new order

 Resolution:

-1. Vehicle does NOT take over the new order in its internal buffer.
+1. Mobile robot does NOT take over the new order in its internal buffer.
-2. The vehicle reports an error of type 'VALIDATION_FAILURE' and level 'WARNING‘
+2. The mobile robot reports an error of type 'VALIDATION_FAILURE' and level 'WARNING‘
-3. The warning shall be reported until the vehicle has accepted a new order.
+3. The warning shall be reported until the mobile robot has accepted a new order.

-#### 6.6.4.2 Vehicle receives an order with actions it cannot perform or with fields that it cannot use
+#### 6.6.4.2 Mobile robot receives an order with actions it cannot perform or with fields that it cannot use

 Examples: